Scille/parsec-cloud/docs/userguide/parsec_workspaces.rst

 You can assign the same roles to multiple users by copying roles from one user to another.

 As an example, Mallory is an intern in your company with whom you have shared 4 workspaces: 2 as a `Reader`, 2 as a `Contributor`.
 Bob is a newly hired intern, and you want to share the same workspaces (and roles) you shared with Mallory.
-Instead of sharing each workspace one by one, go to ``Manage my organization`` in the top left corner and access the list of users.
+Instead of sharing each workspace one by one, go to ``User`` (in the sidebar) in the top left corner and access the list of users.
 Right-click on Mallory, and select ``Copy workspace roles to...``.

 .. image:: screens/batch_workspace_context_menu.png
     :align: center